ARCHIVED-mean-stack/session-4/README.md

 ###Setup

-Before we edit this page let's implement our workflow.
+Close all tabs in Sublime relating to sushi and `cd` into scripting.
+Before we begin editing let's implement our workflow.

 Add gulp, gulp-sass, gulp-sourcemaps and browser-sync to the list of devDependencies: